ssbc/ssb-meta-feeds-spec/README.md

 where multiple devices have independent feeds, but can be seen as belonging to the same physical person.
 Feed rotation for switching to a newer feed format.
-Or the ablity to say something about a subset of messages from a feed (a claim), that would enable partial replication of those messages.
+Or the ablity to say something about a subset of messages from a feed (a claim or index), that would enable partial replication of those messages.

 Another aspect of existing feeds in SSB is that they conflate the identity of the feed together with the contents of the feed.